Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Swiss Alps| ©Daniel Lobo

-On your trip through Milan you must travel by train to the Swiss Alps and enjoy one of the most beautiful alpine landscapes.
-This is the scenic route of the famous Bernina Express red train, recognized by UNESCO as a World Heritage Site.
+When you book your excursion from Milan to the Swiss Alps, you can enjoy some of the most beautiful alpine scenery by taking the scenic route on the famous Bernina Express red train, a UNESCO World Heritage Site.

-During the journey, you will see imposing glacial lakes, majestic snow-capped mountains and a natural beauty that is hard to describe.
+During the journey, you will see stunning glacial lakes, majestic snow-capped mountains and natural beauty that is hard to describe.
 You will also pass through the Bernina Pass, which is located at an altitude of 2250 meters above sea level, until you reach the elegant town of St Moritz.

-You will get off the famous little red train to explore the town.
-You will have plenty of time to take in the architecture, admire the snowy landscape and enjoy the Christmas atmosphere.
-You can also enjoy a cup of coffee or Swiss chocolate before returning.
+You will get off the famous little red train to explore the town and have plenty of time to take in the architecture, admire the snowy scenery and enjoy the Christmas atmosphere.
+You can also enjoy a cup of coffee or Swiss chocolate before heading back.

 Practical information